 Green Building Resource Center - Welcome

 The City of Houston Department of Public Works and Engineering Green Building Resource Center was officially launched on Earth Day 2009.
-The center, under the Planning and Development Services Division, is now located in the Houston Permitting Center, 1002 Washington Ave, Houston TX 77002 and if 'Going Green' is your goal this center offers economical Green solutions for the community.
+The center, under the Planning and Development Services Division, is now located in the Houston Permitting Center, 1002 Washington Ave, Houston TX 77002.
+If 'Going Green' is your goal this center offers economical Green solutions for the community.

 Former Houston Mayor Bill White called the center a break-through in offering citizens a chance to get a first hand real look at Green building materials and applications they can easily use.
 The center offers friendly interactive features and displays for building, remodeling and renovations solutions.